 This is not substantive investment research or a research recommendation, as it does not constitute substantive research or analysis.
 With this commentary, Kepler Partners LLP does not intend to influence your investment firm's behaviour.

-Pacific Assets (PAC) invests in equity markets in Asia with a long-term, conservative approach, aiming to identify high-quality businesses with high-quality management teams, which can compound wealth over the long run while minimising serious losses of capital.
+Pacific Assets (LON:PAC) invests in equity markets in Asia with a long-term, conservative approach, aiming to identify high-quality businesses with high-quality management teams, which can compound wealth over the long run while minimising serious losses of capital.

 PAC is managed by David Gait of the Sustainable Funds Group at Stewart Investors, and sustainability is at the heart of the investment process.
 David views the sustainability of a company’s attitudes to its community and environment to be a crucial factor impacting its ability to generate long-term returns.
 We cover this in greater detail in the ESG section.